 Tell us about a favorite recipe of yours

 My favorite recipes include authentic ethnic flavors.
 I love seeking out different ethnic restaurants and trying everything new to me on the menu.
 Then I try to find the secret ingredients and either replicate it or use those ingredients in recipe ideation.
-This particular recipe is a fresh Mediterranean salad with Tahini Vinaigrette.
+This particular recipe is a fresh Grilled Romaine Salad with Tahini Vinaigrette.
 Grilling the lettuce gives it a such great charred flavor and the tahini vinaigrette adds a nuttiness and sweetness.
 I enjoy tossing lots of other components like chickpeas, cucumbers, onion, tomatoes, pistachios and capers with the dressing and serving it atop to give the whole dish many textures.

 - 1 clove fresh garlic chopped